Global Education

 2. Find a framework to guide your problem-solving.

 But what if you and your school aren’t quite ready to jump in fully with a school-wide project or initiative?
 You can start small, while still making a significant impact.
-Make global learning visible for your students by displaying a poster of the SDGs in your classroom.
+Make global learning visible for your students by displaying a poster of the Blueprint in your classroom.
 Then, ask a simple question: How might we connect what is on this poster to something you are learning about right now?
 Just wait to see what happens.
 Kids are great at making connections; you just have to give them the opportunity.

 Once your students’ curiosity is piqued, take it a step further and have the class find out more information about the goal(s) that interest them.
 Start by encouraging them to think of ways to extend the lesson.
 Be sure to give all students a chance to engage with the goals and to solve problems that interest them.
 Make it an invitation, rather than a mandate, to get curious about the world.
 Sometimes, hanging something new on the wall and letting students wonder about it is the easiest way for them to start exploring new concepts, ideas, and issues.